Saudalbadwani95/Testinggithub/README.md

 # Testinggithub
-this just for learning the functionality in gethub
+this is just for learning the functionality of gethub